-The purpose of the Initial Allocation Cycle is to enable WCDA to competitively review applications and to award Tax Credits, HOME, and/or NHTF funds to those projects that most aggressively address the selection criteria.
+The purpose of the Initial Allocation Cycle is to enable WCDA to competitively review applications and to award LIHTC, HOME and/or NHTF funds to those projects that most aggressively address the selection criteria.
 If another allocation cycle is held, new applications will be accepted and, will be subjected to the review process as outlined in the Allocation Plan.

-WCDA may rescind a Tax Credit, HOME, and/or NHTF Initial Allocation if it is determined that the developer or other key participants have current projects in development that are not progressing as scheduled in the Development Timetable within WCDA's Application and/or Agreement.
+WCDA may rescind a LIHTC, HOME and/or NHTF Initial Allocation if it is determined that the developer or other key participants have current projects in development that are not progressing as scheduled in the Development Timetable within WCDA's Application and/or Agreement.

-If there are insufficient Tax Credit, HOME, and/or NHTF funds remaining to allocate the minimum necessary to make a project feasible, WCDA, at its sole discretion, may forward allocate or award Tax Credit, HOME, and/or NHTF funds to the next highest scoring project for which the available Tax Credit, HOME, and/or NHTF funds are sufficient to meet that project's needs.
+If there are insufficient LIHTC, HOME and/or NHTF funds remaining to allocate the minimum necessary to make a project feasible, WCDA, at its sole discretion, may forward allocate or award LIHTC, HOME and/or NHTF funds to the next highest scoring project for which the available LIHTC, HOME and/or NHTF funds are sufficient to meet that project's needs.

-Tax Credit Initial Allocations, HOME funded Initial Allocations, and/or NHTF Initial Allocations are NOT transferable.
-Once an Initial Allocation is granted, the project (as presented in the application, including but not limited to the project location, OWNER and other participating parties) may not be changed in any way without WCDA's prior written consent.
+LIHTC Initial Allocations, HOME and/or NHTF Initial Allocations are NOT transferable.
+Once an Initial Allocation is granted, the project (as presented in the application, including but not limited to the project location, OWNER and other participating parties, and project name) may not be changed in any way without WCDA's prior written consent.

-V. INITIAL ALLOCATION CRITERIA
+C. INITIAL ALLOCATION CRITERIA (MULTIFAMILY)